Laboratory of Functional Biology of Protists

 Current research projects

-MitoSignal: Determining signaling mechanisms that drive cellular differentiation of the highly diverged eukaryote, Trypanosoma brucei
+MitoSignal: Determining signaling mechanisms that drive cellular differentiation of Trypanosoma brucei

-Mitochondrial (mt) cristae are inner membrane convolutions where protein factories responsible for bioenergy conversion reside.
+Mitochondrial cristae are inner membrane convolutions where protein factories responsible for bioenergy conversion reside.
 The cristae exhibit extremely large variability in their ultrastructure, except for one common attribute - the presence of ATP synthase dimer rows at the crista ridges.
-Little is known about the role of these arrays in cristae structure and mt bioenergetics.
+Little is known about the role of these arrays in cristae structure and mitochondrial bioenergetics.
 However, Trypanosoma brucei is an excellent model system as the singular mitochondrion of the digenetic parasite is drastically remodeled structurally and metabolically as it progresses through a complex life cycle.
 Notably, the highly branched, cristae-containing and ATP-producing mitochondrion transitions to a streamlined tubular, cristae-lacking and ATP-consuming organelle.
-Combining traditional biochemical methods with state-of-art structural approaches (e.g. cryo-EM), we will solve the ATP synthase dimer structure, identify dimer-specific subunits and explore their role in cristae shaping, mt bioenergetics and biogenesis in two major life stages of this parasite.
+Combining traditional biochemical methods with state-of-art structural approaches (single-particle cryo-EM), we solved the ATP synthase dimer structure, identified a dimer-specific subunit and explored its role in cristae shaping.

 Now we aim to decipher the role of ATP synthase dimers in mitochondrial bioenergetics and biogenesis during the parasite differentiation.